mstksg/inCode/copy/entries/huffman-3.md

 ### Design

-Let's think of the main pipeline we want here; what components would we want?

-1. A component that emits `ByteString`s read from a file (our *Producer*, the source of the stream)
+Okay, so with the above in mind, let's sketch out a rough plan.
+We'll talk about the holes in the plan earlier, but it's useful to see exactly what won't work, or what is a bad idea :)

+We can envision this all as a big single giant pipeline of atomic components.

+As a *Producer*, we have `fromHandle`, which emits `ByteString`s read from a given file handle.
+As a *Consumer*, we have `toHandle`, which takes in `ByteString`s and writes them to the given file handle.

+Those in hand, we'll need:

-2. A pipe to turn those `ByteString`s into bytes[^bs] (`Word8`s), emitting one at
+1. A pipe that turns incoming `ByteString`s into bytes[^bs] (`Word8`s),
-    a time.
+    emitting one at a time.
-3. A pipe that takes a stream of incoming `Word8`s, looks them up in an encoding table, and turns it into a stream of `Direction`s, emitting one direction at a time.
+2. A pipe that turns incoming `Word8`s into `Direction`s, by looking up each `Word8` in an encoding table to get a list of `Direction`s and emitting them one at a time.
-4. A pipe to clump up incoming `Direction`s into chunks of 8, and re-emit them as `Word8`s.
+3. A pipe that takes in `Direction`s and "chunks them up" 8-at-a-time, and re-emits those chunks of 8 as bytes/`Word8`'s.
-5. A pipe to take incoming `Word8`s and pack them back up into `ByteString`s.
+4. A pipe that takes incoming `Word8`s and wraps them each back into `ByteString`s and emits them.
-6. A component to write each incoming `ByteString` to an output file (our *Consumer*, the terminal of the stream)

 [^bs]: Remember, a `ByteString` is an efficiently packed "chunk"/"list" of `Word8`/bytes; we can use functions like `unpack` and `pack` to turn a